Greek sesame bread ring (koulouri) with a view of Ermou - credits: vovidzha/Shutterstock.com

 Traditional Greek spinach pie (spanakopita) - credits: Anna Hoychuk/Shutterstock.com

 Greeks are really famous for their pies.
 Spinach pie (spanakopita) and cheese pie (tiropita) are among the numerous choices that a vegetarian can eat.
 They are usually made with homemade phyllo and a rich filling.
 As bakeries are common throughout Greece, you are always able to find the pie of your preference.

-For Greeks, yemista, is a typical Greek summer recipe.
-Yemista - which in Greek language means “stuffed with” - are tomatoes, peppers and eggplants stuffed with rice, chopped onions, parsley and sometimes fresh mint, accompanied by potatoes in the oven.
+For Greeks, yemista is a typical Greek summer recipe.
+Yemista - which in the Greek language means “stuffed with” - are tomatoes, peppers, and eggplants stuffed with rice, chopped onions, parsley and sometimes fresh mint, accompanied by potatoes in the oven.
 Cinnamon is also added, which gives not only magical taste to the food, but also an oriental scent.
 Don’t forget to dip some bread, as it is a food rich in olive oil.

 Souvlaki without meat